-Don’t let the seemingly large list of ingredients frighten or deter you.
-Basically I just built a pasta sauce in a braising liquid and let it thicken as it went.
+Don’t let the seemingly large list of ingredients scare you off.
+Basically all you have to do is build a pasta sauce in a braising liquid and let it thicken as it goes.
 You’ll be amazed how quickly it all goes together and how absolutely powerful the flavors are.
 It’s simply an awe-inspiring dish and one I recommend that you give a bit of time to while the weather is chill.

 - 3 lbs. bone in beef shank